Kac-Moody symmetric spaces: Flats and geodesics in Kac--Moody symmetric spaces

 For $\alpha\in\Phi^+$ and $u\in U_\alpha$ and $t \in A$, the element (cf.~Lemma~\ref{tauonT}) stabilizes two opposite spherical residues (in fact, two opposite panels), whence is diagonalizable by Lemma~\ref{lem:sym-ss}.
 Applying this to $u_it_i$ with $t_i=1$ for $1\leq i < k$ and $t_k=t$, one obtains standard flats $F_{i}'$ containing $e$ and $\tau(u_it_i)$ and, thus, geodesic segments joining $e$ and $\tau(u_it_i)$.
 Then $F_{i}:=u_1t_1\cdots u_{i-1}t_{i-1} \ast F_{i}'$ is a standard flat containing $\tau(u_1t_1\cdots u_{i-1}t_{i-1})$ and $\tau(u_1t_1\cdots u_it_i)$.
 Setting $x_0=e$ and $x_{i}:=\tau(u_1t_1\cdots u_it_i)$ for $0\leq i\leq k$, one has $x_i \in F_i\cap F_{i+1}$ and, moreover, $x_{k}=y$.
 The claim follows. \end{proof}

 We have proved Theorem~\ref{thm1.8}.

 \begin{remark} Note that in the proof of the preceding proposition one actually has quite some freedom in choosing the individual geodesic segments.
-For instance, by \ref{RGD6} for any factorization $t=t_1\cdots t_k$ within $A$ there exist $u'_i \in U_{\beta_i}$ such that Of course, the argument in the proof applies to any such factorization.
-This observation plays a crucial role in Section~\ref{SecCausal} below. \end{remark}
+For instance, by \ref{RGD6} for any factorization $t=t_1\cdots t_k$ within $A$ there exist $u'_i \in U_{\beta_i}$ such that Of course, the argument in the proof applies to any such factorization. \end{remark}